 Figure 1.
 Carbon Fee by Year

 Figure 2 display projected E3 energy-related carbon dioxide (CO₂) emissions through 2035 under the Carbon Dividend Plan and a baseline scenario without a federal carbon tax.
+This analysis uses the EIA definition of energy-related carbon dioxide emissions.
+The EPA’s Inventory of Greenhouse Gas Emissions and Sinks reports levels of energy-related carbon dioxide emissions that exclude emissions from international bunker fuels and includes emissions from US territories.
 In the absence of new climate policy, energy-related CO₂ emissions are expected to remain approximately flat through 2035.
 Under the Carbon Dividend Plan, these emissions are projected to fall to 3.25 billion metric tons (bmt) by 2030 and 2.93 bmt by 2035.

 Figure 2.
 Energy-Related Carbon Dioxide Emissions by Year (million metric tons)